-Designation Application Form
+De-Designation Application Form

-This application will help the Department of Transportation & Public Facilities determine whether the nominated corridor will qualify for designation as a state byway.
+This application

+will help the

+Department of

+Transportation &

+Public Facilities

+determine

+whether a state

+byway

+designation

+should be

+removed from a

+transportation

+corridor.

 Applications may

 be filed at any

 time but the

 evaluation

 process will

 begin each year

 in June.